kongming92/p1demo/README.md

 the progression of the board by clicking the start button.
 The board may be paused at any time by clicking the stop button.

+The browser window should be at least 1050px wide for the board to render properly.

 The dropdown menu gives the possible initial configurations and can be changed when the board is paused.
 * Cells start off alive randomly with probability 0.1
 * Cells start off alive randomly with probability 0.2